TheBigWazz/ZenThemes/README.md

-# ZenThemes
+# Zen Themes

-A repository of all my Zen mods
+A personal collection of my CSS Mods for [Zen Browser](https://zen-browser.app/).